The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Results

 \subsubsection{Selection effects and measurement bias}

 It is worth considering the possibility that the extremely blue UV slopes at $z > 10$ are a result of selection effects and/or measurement biases.
 Indeed, the measurement of $\beta$ from broadband photometry is known to be affected by subtle biases.
 For example, the bias towards bluer values of $\beta$ at faint UV magnitudes has been extensively documented \citep[e.g.][]{bouwens2010, dunlop2012, rogers2014}.
-In \citet{cullen2023}, we found that for our \emph{JWST} sample the average value of $\beta$ was biased toward bluer values at $M_{\mathrm{UV}} \geq -19.3$.
-If we apply the relation derived in \citet{cullen2023} to the median $M_{\mathrm{UV}}$ of the high- and low-redshift redshift splits in Fig. \ref{fig:beta_z_redshift_transition} (i.e. $M_{\mathrm{UV}}=-19.2$) we find that these $\langle \beta \rangle$ estimates could be biased blue by $\Delta \beta = -0.02$\footnote{In general, the bias in $\beta$ as a function of $M_{\mathrm{UV}}$ depends on the details of the selection method.
-However, although the selection method of our new wide-area \emph{JWST} sample is different to the selection method applied in in \citet{cullen2023} we have confirmed that the bias is similar.}.
+In \citet{cullen2023}, we found that for our \emph{JWST} sample, the average value of $\beta$ was biased toward bluer values at $M_{\mathrm{UV, obs}} \geq -19.3$.
+If we apply the relation derived in \citet{cullen2023} to the median $M_{\mathrm{UV}}$ of galaxies above and below the $z=10.55$ transition in Fig. \ref{fig:beta_z_redshift_transition} ($M_{\mathrm{UV, obs}}=-19.2$) we find that these $\langle \beta \rangle$ estimates could be biased blue by $\Delta \beta = -0.02$.
 A bias at this level would clearly not affect our results.
 We have also confirmed that the same steep redshift-$\beta$ trend remains if we restrict our sample to the brightest galaxies in our wide-area \emph{JWST} sample with $M_{\mathrm{UV}} \leq -19.5$ (i.e. those which should not be affected by a measurement bias).
-We therefore conclude that is unlikely that our results are driven by a blue bias due to faint galaxies.
+We therefore conclude that it is unlikely that our results are driven by a blue bias due to faint galaxies.